 For example, unless your goal at the event is to build brand recognition, why would you create signs with just your logo?
 They should each contain messaging and a call to action that drives people towards your goals.

-I’ll give a quick example of a booth I once ran at GDC (the Game Developer’s Conference) about 7 years ago.
+I’ll give a quick example of a booth I once ran at GDC (the Game Developer’s Conference) in 2005.
 At the time I was running marketing for an online gaming startup named Game Trust, which developed a platform that enabled competition and community across online casual games.

 Our primary goal at the event was to recruit more developers to build games on our platform.
 Our tagline at the time was “Evolve with Game Trust” - which was a reference to the inevitable market shift to online games and to platforms like ours (when at the time downloadable games were dominant).